Coming Events

 The University of Scranton Symphonic Band

-Sat., Dec.
-2, 2023, 8:00 p.m. (prelude from 7:05, doors open at 7)
+Saturday December 7, 2024, 8:00 p.m. (prelude from 7:05, doors open at 7)

-56th ANNUAL NOEL NIGHT
+57th ANNUAL NOEL NIGHT

 The University of Scranton Singers and Chamber Ensembles

-The University’s Christmas gift to the community, Noel Night has been a beloved holiday tradition for numerous Scranton-area residents since its beginnings more than a half-century ago when it was founded by Rev. Edward Gannon, S.J.
+The University’s Christmas gift to the community, Noel Night, has been a beloved holiday tradition for numerous Scranton-area residents since its beginnings more than a half-century ago when it was founded by Rev. Edward Gannon, S.J.
 This year’s Noel Night will feature The University of Scranton Singers and Chamber Ensembles and will include a prelude by The University of Scranton String Orchestra and Flute Ensemble.
 Outdoor instrumental caroling by members of the University Bands will greet audience members as they arrive.
 Seating is on a first come- first seated basis.
 The primary focus of Performance Music at The University of Scranton is its student choral and instrumental performing ensembles.
-Because there is no music major at the University, all enrolled Scranton students (undergraduate and graduate) are eligible for membership in the University bands, choirs and string ensembles, with neither an audition nor enrollment fee required for membership.
+Because there is no music major at the University, all enrolled Scranton students (undergraduate and graduate) are eligible for membership in the University bands, choirs, string ensembles, and steel drum band with neither an audition nor enrollment fee required for membership.
 Hundreds of students participate in the ensembles each year.

-EMPTY STOCKING FUND BENEFIT CONCERT
+EMPTY STOCKING FUND BENEFIT

 Admission: one new unwrapped toy, new toiletry items, or a cash donation.
 All proceeds directly benefit local families in need.

-Sun., Mar.
-5, 2023, 7:30 p.m., IN CONCERT: University of Scranton Concert Choir and the Scranton Brass Orchestra The University of Scranton Concert Choir is a 45 member ensemble comprised of members of the university community from majors and departments spanning the curriculum – the vast majority of them undergraduate students, joined by a few graduate students and members of the faculty and staff – none of whom are music majors, who are all brought together by their mutual love of music-making.
-The Scranton Brass Orchestra, now celebrating its 12th season, is a fully professional 27 member ensemble, founded in 2011.
-Comprised of brass players and teachers from the region, membership is by invitation only.
+The Scranton Brass Orchestra, now celebrating its 13th season, is a fully professional 27-member ensemble, founded in 2011.
+Comprised of brass players and teachers from the region, membership is by invitation.
 The group's performances are free of charge and open to the public, and feature nationally and internationally acclaimed guest artists, including many of the most respected brass players of our time.
-The group made its debut before hundreds of appreciative audience members in June 2011, and has since garnered acclaim from both audiences and musicians alike. caleb-et-al-sp23-itower-flyer.jpg
+The group made its debut before hundreds of appreciative audience members in June 2011, and has since garnered acclaim from both audiences and musicians alike.
+Admission charge is one new unwrapped toy, new toiletry items, or a cash donation.
+All proceeds will directly benefit local families in need.

 "LIVE" AND "VIRTUAL" VIDEO PERFORMANCES